miningplanet/but-x/README.md

 #### Start Explorer Using PM2 and Log Viewer

-Alternatively, you can start the explorer using PM2 and automatically open the log viewer which will allow for viewing all warnings and error msgs as they come up by using one of the following terminal cmds (be sure to run from within the explorer directory):
+Alternatively, you can start the explorer using PM2 and automatically open the log viewer which will allow for viewing all warnings and error msgs as they come up by using one of the following terminal commands (be sure to run from within the explorer directory):

 ```
 npm run start-pm2-debug